EmanMaqsood190/Agralyticx/README.md

 ## 🔑 Environment Variables

-This repo is public — no real keys are committed.
+This repo is public, no real keys are committed.
 Create a `.env` file locally using this template:

 ```
 GEMINI_API_KEY=
 MONGODB_URI=
 ```

 > ⚠️ **Never commit real keys or credentials.** Use `.env` (git-ignored) for local secrets, and `.env.example` (like above) as a template for other contributors.
-If a key is ever exposed, revoke and rotate it — deleting it from a later commit does **not** remove it from Git history.
+If a key is ever exposed, revoke and rotate it, deleting it from a later commit does **not** remove it from Git history.

 **Never upload:** `.env` files, API keys, database credentials, auth secrets, tokens, passwords, or private user data.